NBC News to launch direct to consumer subscription streamer

 At launch, the service is expected to include 22 of the network’s existing free, ad-supported streaming television options, including NBC News Now, NBC Sports, Today All Day, Dateline 24/7, Sky News and Noticias Telemundo Ahora.
 It will also include access to NBCU’s local streaming channels in markets where it owns the local station.

 It’s worth noting that as FAST offerings, these are already available for free to viewers, but it appears NBC will remove the advertising from what subscribers see.
-In place of commercial breaks, viewers will likely either see a “we’ll be right back” graphic or fullscreen loops of headlines and other content.
+In place of commercial breaks, viewers will likely either see a “we’ll be right back” graphic or fullscreen loops of headlines, weather and other content.

 NBC is also throwing in access to 46 podcasts, including the “Today” and “Dateline” offerings.
 NBC will continue to sell access to “Dateline” via Spotify and Apple Podcasts, but these subscriptions won’t unlock access the broader range of content through the DTC.